TEALSK12/2nd-semester-introduction-to-computer-science/lesson_208_zork.md

   2. Show a demo of the project
   3. Draw out a game board using nested lists.
 Have students call out moves and practice going through a game
 2. Design
     1. Have students stay at their desks and write down what lists they'll need.
-Break up into two parts.
+Break up into parts: moving player through game, keeping track of players position,
 3. Opportunities for more
     1. If there is a lot of extra time start reviewing concepts and going over any issues.
     2. If there is more time have students start reading through the project specs.